-18 This is consistent with the earlier results of Taylor (1985) and Judd and Motley (1992).
+&lt;sup>18 This is consistent with the earlier results of Taylor (1985), Judd and Motley (1992) and de Brouwer and O'Regan (1997).
 As Taylor (1985, p.
-81) notes, "Nominal GNP rules that focus solely on the growth rate could worsen business-cycle fluctuations by always causing the economy to overshoot its equilibrium after shocks."
+81) notes, 'Nominal GNP rules that focus solely on the growth rate could worsen business-cycle fluctuations by always causing the economy to overshoot its equilibrium after shocks'.
 Such overshooting is apparent in the impulse responses to shocks described below.